ksysoev/deriv-api/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/ksysoev/deriv-api.svg)](https://pkg.go.dev/github.com/ksysoev/deriv-api)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-This is unofficial library for working with [Deriv API](https://api.deriv.com)
+**This is unofficial library for working with [Deriv API](https://api.deriv.com)**

+DerivAPI is a Go package that provides a client for the Deriv API.
+It allows you to connect to the Deriv API and make requests to retrieve data and perform actions on your or your client's Deriv account.

 ## Installation

-To install deriv-api, use `go get`:
+To use DerivAPI in your Go project, you can install it using go get:

 ```
 go get github.com/ksysoev/deriv-api